 Before Rosh HaShana has even started, we can look forward to the beautiful Choral Selichot service held at our Shul with guest chazans and choir, not many Shul’s manage to put on this event, so we are very proud and people come from far and wide (even London) just to attend!
 The Ladies Guild hold a “Hat Sale” before the High Holy Days and you can purchase the latest London fashions at this event.
 On Rosh HaShana itself, Shul is always full as family and friends come and visit us for the New Year.
 Children’s Services cater for ages 0-4, 5-9 and 10+.
 The real special treat is when we say Tashlich.
-Every year, Rabbi Bar leads a communal Tashlich service by the sea which is only a 10 minute walk from Shul.
+Every year, we have a communal Tashlich service by the sea which is only a 10 minute walk from Shul.
 How many other UK Shuls can boast they are the “Shul by the Sea”?

-For the last few years, we’ve been honoured to have guest Chazans such as Chazan Gedalya Alaexander and Rabbi Yisroel Newman who join Rabbi Bar to help lead some of the services.
+For the last few years, we’ve been honoured to have guest Chazans such as Chazan Gedalya Alaexander and Rabbi Yisroel Newman to help lead some of the services.
 The combined beautiful davening lifts the congregation on this “Day of Awe”.
 Also running is Roy Barnes’ most popular Explanatory Service and Children’s Services for all ages.
 During the break between musaph and mincha in the afternoon, there is a Ladies Only meeting held in the Talmud Torah in which female members of the community take turns to talk about varied and interesting Jewish topics.
 This has always proved very popular and there is not a spare seat to be seen.

 As with other Shuls, we honour members of our community, two Chatanim, a Lady of the year, and their Youth equivalents.
 On Simchat Torah evening we have an entertainer for the children and they have a special jelly and ice-cream party and are given goody bags with more sweets, chocolates and little games plus the obligatory flag!
 Then they join main Shul for dancing, the women come downstairs and have their own singing and dancing in the Shul Hall and there is much merriment aided by Whisky and Wine for the adults (sugar does it for the kids!).
 The morning of Simchat Torah we have a Kiddush-Brunch which is a lovely way to sit down and have a schmooze over a wonderful spread.